petertseng/adventofcode-rb-2015/README.md

   CKK only slowed down the solution from 0.7 seconds to 1.0 seconds:
   A small price to pay in exchange for ensuring that the solution is correct.

+## Ruby version compatibility

+Hello from the future!
+Even though Ruby 2.2 was the current Ruby version at the time of the event, this repository uses Ruby 2.4 because I like to keep things up to date.
+I have no qualms about rewriting Git history either.

+No attempt will be made to maintain compatibility with any earier Ruby versions.

 ## On Refinements

 My use of these is probably a bit gratuitous.